-Fox Cities Regional Partnership is an organization committed to helping businesses locate and expand in the Fox Cities Region, and supported by public and private sector partners from around the region.
+Fox Cities Regional Partnership, the economic development division of the Fox Cities Chamber of Commerce, is committed to helping businesses locate and expand in the Fox Cities Region, and supported by public and private sector partners from around the region.
 Located in east-central Wisconsin, along the banks of the Fox River and Lake Winnebago, the Fox Cities Region is comprised of several dozen communities, the largest of which is the City of Appleton.

 Why the Fox Cities Region?